vahicode/website/README.md

-# cells
+# VaHI

-> Nuxt.js project
+> This things needs a tagline

 ## TODO

 Move zones to individual db columns, handle setting/loading of zones in pictures

-Also make sure to set the `EYEFU_API` environment variable, or this won't load
+Also make sure to set the `VAHI_API` environment variable, or this won't load

 ## Build Setup